 Configure mail server settings to receive patch reports and email updates

-Select the third party applications for which you require patch updates.
+Select the third party applications for which you require patch updates and associate the patches with the customized deployement template.
+Based on the installation options given in the template, deployment of patches will happen in SCCM.
+Click here to know how to customize deployment by creating deployment templates.
 To know the list of third party applications supported by Patch Connect Plus click here.

 It is mandatory to import third-party certificates or self-signed certificates to 'Trusted publishers' and 'Root certificate authority' stores to all managed computers.
 This is needed to ensure that the updates are from an authentic source.
 If you have a third party certificate you can directly import it else you may have to create a self signed certificate.